-Do Not

-- Access non-educational material or use the network for personal purposes

-- Send or display offensive messages or pictures.

-- Use obscene or inappropriate language.

-- Harass, insult, or attack others.

-- Damage computers, computer systems, or computer networks.

-- Break copyright laws.

-- Treat hardware carelessly or roughly.

-- Misrepresent yourself or trespass in and/or modify user's folders, mail, work, or other files.

-- Waste limited resources.

-- Give out personal information.

-Teachers and Principals will decide on the educational value of any electronic material.
+Do Do Not Access educational material with teacher permission.
+Access non-educational material or use the network for personal purposes Send appropriate messages and pictures with teacher permission.
+Send or display offensive messages or pictures.
+Use polite language on-line and be kind to others.
+Use obscene or inappropriate language.
+Harass, insult, or attack others.
+Protect computers, computer systems or computer networks.
+Damage computers, computer systems, or computer networks.
+Follow copyright laws.
+Break copyright laws.
+Treat all hardware with great care.
+Treat hardware carelessly or roughly.
+Use your own identity, work, mail, files and folders with teacher permission.
+Misrepresent yourself or trespass in and/or modify user's folders, mail, work, or other files.
+Protect limited technology-related resources.
+Waste limited resources.
+Keep personal information private.
+Give out personal information.
+Teachers and Administration will decide on the educational value of any electronic material.
 They will determine the proper action to take with students who do not follow these rules.